Jenish-Vue/Stock-Price-Volatility-prediction-using-GARCH-Model/README.md

 The forecasted volatility closely follows actual values, making it useful for risk analysis and financial decision-making.

 ## Future Work

-Implement EGARCH and GJR-GARCH for asymmetry in volatility.

 Test on alternative datasets (e.g., S&P 500, crypto markets).